heynicejacket/chronumbo/README.md

 ![chronumbo](https://github.com/heynicejacket/chronumbo/blob/master/chronumbo-banner.png)

-There were already too many GitHub repos named "timecop", and when providing reporting to clients, there's always just one more thing.
+Because there were already too many GitHub repos named "timecop", and when providing reporting to clients, there's always just one more thing.

 ## Why?